The Mini Box is a storage case for miniatures. It is not complicated or fancy but will keep your models safe while at home or on the road.

 The players take the role of courtesans of the Nippon emperor and take on the role of caring for his Giant Panda by growing a bamboo plantation.

-The game ends when a player has completed 7 to 9 objectives (depending on the number of players).
+Their mission: to The game ends when a player has completed 7 to 9 objectives (depending on the number of players).
 The player who gets the best score by adding the total value of their completed objective wins the game.

 Takenoko Board Game At Amazon